nuplex/five-day-weather/README.md

 `Number.MIN_VALUE` and `Number.MAX_VALUE` before being set into a `day` object.
 But they are these values sometimes if there is only one data point for a day.
 The app sets these to `temp_min` and `temp_max` if this happens, which while adequate is not ideal.
+- May need to improve error-handling.
+Messages may be too generic.
+Some errors handled with an extra console log, but could instead utilize `Error` with a custom message.

 ## Other Issues
 ### OpenWeatherMap Latitude/Longitude Query
-OWM's API is very inconsistent with what it considers a valid input for latitude and longitude, identical inputs can succeed or fail, namely with the error `X is not a float`.
-After trial and error, I found part of the issue was due to how close the lat/lon was to one of their preset points.
-It returns this error **even if the number is a float** or even if it is a **valid location**.
-This also means `Locate Me` will sometimes not work.
-The only solution would be to implement an in-between on my side that uses their bulk city data, finds which point is closest to the passed in lat/lon, and passes that instead.
+OWM's API is sometimes inconsistent with what it considers a valid input for latitude and longitude, identical inputs can succeed or fail, namely with the error `X is not a float`.
+I don't know the steps to consistently reproduce this error.
+It's seemingly random when it occurs.
+Precision of the float seems to have some impact, or the location of the actual coordinates.
+The best coordinates to test with are those right on top of major cities.

-This bug is also connected to having a `+` present before a coordinate (e.g `lat=+35.07`).
-However it is not consistent.
-Sometimes it will allow the `+` other times it will not.
-I could not figure out what the conditions we're, so I removed `+` from my queries.
-(It is still needed when typing in coordinates in this app however)

-**Examples:**

-- Eiffel Tower (lat=+48.8584&lon=+2.2945)
-- My Town Location (lat=+40.5687695&lon=+74.6150385)

-It also seems that if a query fails, but you remove the `+` and it (maybe) works, it works after that regardless of `+` being there or not.
-When I first put Eiffel Tower in, it did not work with `+`, after removing the `+`, it did, and now it ~~works with either.~~ still works inconsistently.

-Precision is also a contributing issue, though it is widely inconsistent, since the API can return successes and errors both for whole numbers and high precision floats.

 I verified this inconsistent behaviour with [Postman](https://www.getpostman.com/), an application that lets you quickly edit and send requests to APIs and view the responses.

-I do not know the steps to consistently reproduce this error.
-It is seemingly random when it occurs.
-The best coordinates to test with are those right on top of major cities.